autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/03/README.md

 <br>

-* because this time i wanted to run a loop in the deployment script, i removed the exploit logic from it and added it to its own contract inside `src/03/CoinFlipExploit.sol`:
+* because this time i wanted to run a loop in the deployment script, i moved the exploit logic to its own contract inside `src/03/CoinFlipExploit.sol`:

 <br>